automoto/devlog/README.md

 - [ ]
 - [ ]
 ```
+*note you will need to include `{{.FormattedCurrentTime}}` in your template for it to work.*

-Then pass in your configuration file to devlog:
+Now you can pass in your configuration file to devlog:
 ```
 devlog -t your_custom_questions_file.gohtml
 ```